 Then there’s the infamous case of the Toronto man Kenneth Parks, who was charged with murder after police discovered his mother-in-law bludgeoned and stabbed to death in her home.
 There was no question Parks had committed the murder.
 But was he cognizant and therefore responsible for his actions?
 The defense was able to prove beyond reasonable doubt that Parks was sleep walking at the time.
 The result.
 Acquittal.
 Not guilty, by reason of sleep walking.

 These true stories are frightening in their own right.
-But it was during my research on sleep paralysis that another, perhaps even more disturbing phenomena, emerged.
+But it was during my research on sleep paralysis that another, perhaps even more disturbing phenomenon, emerged.
 Sleep paralysis is a condition that occurs during that transitional stage between waking and falling asleep whereby a person becomes completely immobilized.
 During these episodes, people may hear, feel, or see things that are absolutely terrifying and panic-inducing.
 They might be awake and aware of their surroundings, but otherwise completely frozen, leaving many to wonder if they’re actually dying, or even traveling out of their bodies.
 Some have reported soaring through visually stunning colors and passing through a time warp and into another dimension.

 During sleep paralysis, some people see the mysterious Hat Man, a darkly cloaked shadow man with a wide-brimmed hat.
 Widely documented, some believe he is a powerful evil force who actually exists in another dimension.

 Seeds of The Dark Menace, the working title for my work in progress, began to grow.
-“What is this Hat Man” I asked myself.
+“What is this Hat Man?”
+I asked myself.
 “Is he a sleep-paralysis induced figment of one’s imagination?
 Or is he real?”

 Theories abound on the existence and agenda of the Hat Man.
 Many people report seeing him in their waking lives.
 Some claim he’s a guardian angel of sorts while others are convinced he’s the devil come to harvest their souls.
 He has been connected to alien abduction, preying on fear, and striking you when your defenses are low and you are down and out.
 Some claim he’s trashed their houses and tried to strangle them to death in the middle of the night.